andrewstone/AbqData/README.md

 2. For each dataset, test and enhance how you display the results

-3. Now we can load KMZ & KML - work on maps where we have multiple lines from the geometry payload, not just a point.
+3. Now we can load KMZ & KML - but:
+  - should load labels too if possible - look for better KML.

+4. Be able to display KML placemarks in a list sorted by proximity

 Questions for ABQData
 =====================